roseengineering/rffilter/README.md

 GAUSSIAN_12 (to 12dB down)
 LINEAR_PHASE_05 (.05 deg ripple)
 LINEAR_PHASE_5 (.5 deg ripple)
-QUASI_EQUIRIPPLE (derived from q, k in ARRL 2017 Handbook)
+QUASI_EQUIRIPPLE (derived from q,k in ARRL 2017 Handbook)
 ```

 The library also provides functions for creating either